 3.1.7 To uphold the importance of maintaining secular space in the interest of social harmony.

-3.2 In furtherance of the above objects, the Society may, in accordance with the applicable laws of the country,
+3.2 In furtherance of the above objects, the Society shall act in accordance with applicable laws of the country,

 3.2.1 Organize talks and seminars for both its members and the general public.